learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 ### Configuring Rails for Client-Side Routing

-In our React application, we're using React Router to handle client-side routing.
+In our React application, we're using React Router to handle [client-side routing][].
 Client-side routing means that a user should be able to navigate to the React application, load all the HTML/CSS/JavaScript code just **once**, and then click through links in our site to navigate to different pages without making another request to the server for a new HTML document.

 We have two client-side routes defined: